XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 31. What can cause a target group to become unhealthy and how do you fix it?
 32. What parameters do you use for creating an Auto Scaling Group?
 33. What are different types of Auto Scaling policies?
+34. what is cooldown in scaling
+35. Which kind of setup or service would you use for path-based routing (e.g., /profile, /order)?

 **Serverless (AWS Lambda)**